Woman's Home Companion: The Battles Lane years

+As part of the eugenics and efficiency movements, child health advocate Mary DeGarmo created a "better baby contest" at the 1908 Louisiana State Fair, modeled after agricultural shows' judgement of the appearance, proportions, and weight of livestock.
+In 1913, Women’s Home Companion highlighted DeGarmo's work and sent editor Anna Steese Richardson to begin sponsoring similar competitions at county fairs.
+In 1914, the magazine sponsored a "colored baby contest" in North Carolina, a segregated event for African Americans to receive health advice from Black doctors and nurses.
+US Children's Bureau Director Julia Lathrop criticized competing along subjective criteria, leading her to collaborate with the American Medical Association and launch children's health conferences that would gauge a child's health without ranking them.

 Under her directorship, each issue featured two serials, four to five short stories, six specials and many monthly departments.
 For a time, Eleanor Roosevelt published a page in the magazine, and Presidents William Howard Taft, Woodrow Wilson, Calvin Coolidge, and Herbert Hoover wrote on occasion for the magazine.

 During this period, the Companion competed with Ladies' Home Journal, McCalls and Pictorial Review.
 By the 1930s, it led by a small margin with a circulation of 3,000,000 in 1938.
 Despite the high circulation advertising revenue declined for a while during the Great Depression but had begun to recover by 1939.
 Also in 1939, Crowell was reorganized as the Crowell-Collier Publishing Company.

 World War II Years

 After Lane died in 1941, the magazine changed editors and shifted focus.
 Willa Roberts, who had been a writer and staff member for twenty years, became the editor for a short time.
 The magazine covered the war with correspondents in Europe and support activities at home such as war gardens and home canning.
 Roberts was then followed up by Willam A. H. Birnie in 1943.
 Birnie had previously been the assistant editor of Crowell's the American Magazine and then the managing editor for the Companion.
 Birnie (who had started in newspapers) and Roger Dakin, an article editor shifted the focus of the magazine to crusading for causes—the magazine became known as "the fighting lady."
 An article on keeping children out of jail with adults resulted in New York state legislation.